govuk-one-login/mobile-ios-networking/README.md

 )
 ```

-3. Add `import Networking` in your source code.
+3. Add `import Networking`, `import MockNetworking` or `import TokenGeneration` in your source code.

 ## Package description

+## Networking

-The main `Networking` Package is a unified implementation for networking to ensure that all HTTP requests made from the app are consistently well-formed.
+The `Networking` module is a unified implementation for networking to ensure that all HTTP requests made from the app are consistently well-formed.
 It also ensures that requests are pinned (to Amazon Root Certificates) and a user agent is attached.

 Certificate pinning is not recommended in general for mobile applications, given the sensitive nature of our applications, we have decided to add this as an additional layer of protection against man-in-the-middle attacks.

 The iOS validation would need to be set-up in your app codebase Info.plist for devices which are running iOS 14 or later.
 [The Apple Developer documentation](https://developer.apple.com/news/?id=g9ejcf8y) explains how this is set up.
 There is no additional setup for devices running iOS 13 or lower, as we have included that in this package.
-//add link to documentation

 > Within Sources/Networking exist the following protocols and Type for enabling the app to make network requests and pin certificates.